Tuntenfisch/Voxels/README.md

 # Voxels

-GPU-based implementation of [Dual Contouring](https://www.cs.rice.edu/~jwarren/papers/dualcontour.pdf) in Unity to enable destructible voxel terrain.
+GPU-based implementation of [Dual Contouring](https://www.cs.rice.edu/~jwarren/papers/dualcontour.pdf) in Unity for destructible voxel terrain.

 The core features are:
 - Seamless chunked level of detail